-Member of staff responsible: J Price Date policy written: January 2019 Date approved by the Standards and Effectiveness Committee: January 2019 Date to be reviewed: January 2021
+Member of staff responsible: J Price

+Date approved by the Standards and Effectiveness Committee: September 2023

+Date to be reviewed: September 2024

-Mission Statement
+Vision Statement

 Christ's love is in everything we do at Hoole St Michael.
 Our creative and high-attaining Church of England Primary School is safe, loving and supportive.
 We encourage the building of good relationships and friendship through respect, tolerance and understanding.
 Within our Christian family, where parents are our partners in all aspects of school life, we aim to inspire a love for learning within each and every child.